PaulRaUnite/werrors/README.md

 All functions can be divided into two groups:

-Allocation free | With allocation/s
+Allocation free | With allocations
 ----------------|----------------
 `Wrap`          | `Wrapf`
 `DefWrap`       | `DefWrapf`